shamanyna/get-closed-vacancies-on-hh/README.md

     - vacancy_closed_at, -- date close vacancy (as date save to database)
     - vacancy_raw_data -- raw vacancy data as json

+vacancies data database located in host in ./postgresql/data folder

 loader service execute with scheduler in minutes interval default interval = 1 minute the interval can be specified as the environment variable at startup: